 My passion is for architecture teaching, practice and research that makes a difference and responds to current societal and environmental challenges.
 Originally born in Belgium, I am a UK chartered architect (ARB/RIBA) with over 15 years of experience in designing, building and teaching sustainable architecture.
 My specialty is low energy, affordable housing design and housing retrofit.
 I am particularly interested in how buildings and spaces work in reality, and how architecture exists and changes over seasons and time.
 This includes how building use and users change and adapt buildings (i.e. actual performance and user satisfaction (POE/BPE)), and how architecture shapes uses and users.
 I am also interested in pedagogical methods for embedding time, user and performance aspects, and in holistic sustainability approaches.

 In my work I attempt to bridge the information gap between research and architectural practice.
-As such, I single authored ‘The Environmental Design Pocketbook, a comprehensive publication which distils environmental science, legislation and guidance into one easy to use single source, now in its 2nd edition.
+As such, I single authored ‘The Environmental Design Pocketbook, a comprehensive publication which distils environmental science, legislation and guidance into one easy to use single source, now in its 2nd edition (edition 3 due in 2021).
 This publication received commendation by the RIBA President's Medals for ‘Outstanding Practice-located Research' (2012) and was ‘Highly Commended’ for the UKGBC/PRP ‘Rising Star award’ 2013.
 For selected endorsements see here.
-Together with Judit Kimpian and Hattie Hartman, I am co-author of 'Energy, People, Buildings: Architecture for a Changing World', due by RIBA Publishing in 2020.
+Together with Judit Kimpian and Hattie Hartman, I am co-author of 'Energy, People, Buildings: Architecture for a Changing World', due by RIBA Publishing in 2020, and with Elizabeth Donovan and Ula Kozminska at the Aarhus School of Architecture and Aidan Hoggard at the Sheffield School of Architecture we have been commissioned by the RIBA to write a 'climate emergency' architecture student curriculum' due in 2021 - we know it cannot come soon enough.
+Finally, with Nick Newman from Studio Bark I am also working as volume co-editor on a new RIBA journal and sustainable architecture, also due in 2021 - so watch this space!

 I am an Associate Editor of Buildings and Cities - an Independent, not-for-profit OA peer-review transdisciplinary journal.